Alexandre Mercereau: Mercereau and Cubism

 A painting by Gleizes entitled Man in a Hammock integrates the man into the landscape, forming a single image by virtue of a non-linear grid.
 This device is used by Gleizes to accommodate all aspects of the scene.
 One of Mercereau's books can be seen in the painting, along with the still-life next to the sitter, the man, and the environment.
 All are symbols of fundamental importance to Gleizes, an artist who rarely, if ever, contented himself with mundane subjects.

 The man represented in the painting is very likely a portrait of Jean Metzinger.
 The book entitled Paroles devant la vie, held prominently by the model was written by Mercereau in 1913.
 Gleizes had collaborated in founding the Abbaye de Créteil, and was very familiar with Mercereau's writings.
 Metzinger wrote an important text about Mercereau in 1911.
 Mercereau's publisher, Eugène Figuière, a year earlier had published Du "Cubisme", the Cubist manifesto written by Gleizes and Metzinger.

-Man in a Hammock is testament to the close association between Mercereau, Metzinger and Gleizes, and to their shared social, cultural and philosophical conviction that painting represented more than a fleeting glimpse of the world in which they lived, that by showing multiple facets of a subject captured at successive intervals in time simultaneously, a truer more complete image would emerge.
+Man in a Hammock is testament to the association between Mercereau, Metzinger and Gleizes, and to their shared conviction that by showing multiple facets of a subject captured at successive intervals in time simultaneously, a truer more complete image would emerge.

 In 1914 he curated Moderní umění, 45th Exhibition of SVU Mánes in Prague.
 This "Survey of Modern Art" was one of the last prewar exhibitions in Prague.
-The exhibition included works by Alexander Archipenko, Georges Braque, Constantin Brâncuși, Robert Delaunay, André Derain, Marcel Duchamp, Raoul Dufy, Othon Friesz, Albert Gleizes, Roger de La Fresnaye, Louis Marcoussis, Jean Marchand, Jean Metzinger, Piet Mondrian, Diego Rivera, Edvard Munch, Max Pechstein, Pablo Picasso,Otto van Rees,Adya van Rees-Dutilh and Jacques Villon, in addition to Czech artists.
+The exhibition included works by Alexander Archipenko, Georges Braque, Constantin Brâncuși, Robert Delaunay, André Derain, Marcel Duchamp, Raoul Dufy, Othon Friesz, Albert Gleizes, Roger de La Fresnaye, Louis Marcoussis, Jean Marchand, Jean Metzinger, Piet Mondrian, Diego Rivera, Edvard Munch, Max Pechstein, Pablo Picasso, Otto van Rees, Adya van Rees-Dutilh and Jacques Villon, in addition to Czech artists.